yusufarsln98/Bring-Back-the-Bird/README.md

-## Fuck Dogecoin (Chrome Extension)
+## Fuck X (Chrome Extension)

-Clone the repository by following link: `git clone https://github.com/yusufarsln98/fuck-dogecoin.git`
+Clone the repository by following link: `git clone https://github.com/yusufarsln98/fuck-X.git`

 (Or just download by clicking to `<>Code` -> download zip) (unzip the file)